MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/index.md

    > To learn more, see [Avoid forced synchronous layouts](https://web.dev/avoid-large-complex-layouts-and-layout-thrashing/#avoid-forced-synchronous-layouts).
    -->

-That was a lot to learn.
-You now have a solid foundation in the basic workflow for analyzing runtime performance.
+This article gives you a lot to learn.
+But now you have a solid foundation in the basic workflow for analyzing runtime performance.
 Good job.

 ### Bonus: Analyze the optimized version